mkvdv/otus-cpp-2018/README.md

 # otus-cpp-2018
 My solutions for C++ Course at otus.ru
+Look for branches for more details.